skilld-labs/plasmactl-bump/README.md

 # components-bump
-Update the version of resources that were updated in last commit
+Update the version of components that were updated in last commit

 ### Excluded files
 - README.md